Zenit (camera): Pentax-K mount series

-The Zenit-KM Plus was the final Zenit camera to be produced; As of 2005 all SLR camera production at the Krasnogorsk factory ceased.
-These highly interesting ultimate Zeniths would have been major sellers on Western markets during the "SLR-decade" of the 1970s.
-However, they appeared at a time when their market-segment was saturated with second-hand equipment, so no major importer looked at them.
+The Zenit-KM Plus was the final Zenit camera model produced; by 2005, all SLR camera production at the Krasnogorsk factory had ceased.
+It has been suggested that earlier iterations of Zenit cameras might have been commercially successful in Western markets during the peak popularity of SLR cameras in the 1970s.
+However, they appeared at a time when their market-segment was saturated with second-hand equipment, which may have limited their commercial prospects.
 One of the characteristics of Soviet camera manufacture was that the capability of its designers was well ahead of that of its policy-makers.
 The 20-year overdue replacement of the external selenium cell of the Zenit E by TTL-metering is said to be the work of an employee who made a conversion on his own accord.

 Soviet Export Policy

 In the West, the success of the Zenit line can be focused on the United Kingdom, primarily due to the marketing activity and service of TOE, and secondly the originally heavy UK tax-load of up to two-thirds on imported precision cameras.

 Substantial quantities were later sold by German discounters like Foto-Quelle and Neckermann.
 The main criticism of the USSR exporters at the time was that they could only supply hopelessly outdated equipment like the Zenit E that they had been directed to produce in quantity, despite having the capacity to produce more technically advanced products that might have been attractive to Western buyers.
 TOE were fighting a constant battle with their USSR-suppliers in this direction, having to fill the gap left by the excellent but not-for-export Soviet lenses which would have been a major selling-point, by a hodge-podge selection of second-rate mass-market optics from Japan, albeit under the "Helios" label.